Central securities depository

-A central securities depository (CSD) is a specialized financial organization holding securities like shares, either in certificated or uncertificated (dematerialized) form, allowing ownership to be easily transferred through a book entry rather than by a transfer of physical certificates.
+A central securities depository (CSD) is a specialized financial market infrastructure organization holding securities such as shares or bonds, either in certificated or uncertificated (dematerialized) form, allowing ownership to be easily transferred through a book entry rather than by a transfer of physical certificates.
 This allows brokers and financial companies to hold their securities at one location where they can be available for clearing and settlement.
-This is usually done electronically, making it much faster and easier than was traditionally the case where physical certificates had to be exchanged after a trade had been completed.
+In recent decades this has usually been done electronically, making it much faster and easier than was traditionally the case where physical certificates had to be exchanged after a trade had been completed.

-In some cases these organizations also carry out centralized comparison, and transaction processing such as clearing and settlement of securities transfers, securities pledges, and securities freezes.
+In some cases these organizations also carry out centralized comparison and transaction processing such as clearing and settlement of securities transfers, securities pledges, and securities freezes.

+In modern corporate debt markets, investors achieve collateralization through CSDs.
+The CSDs operate as trustees for the owners of the security whereby the collateral is stored and automatically transferred to the lenders in case of non-performance.

+History

+The first recorded CSD was the Wiener Giro- und Cassen-Verein in Vienna, established in 1872.
+Also in 1872, the Berliner Kassenverein introduced a CSD-like service (Giro-Effekten-Depots), discontinued it two years later, and revived it on a permanent basis in 1882.
+Similarly named Kassenverein institutions subsequently spread in Germany, and under the German occupation of France, also to France in the early 1940s.
+The United States adopted the CSD model with the creation of the Depository Trust Company in 1973 following coordinated initiatives of the financial industry in the late 1960s.
+In the United Kingdom, the CREST project was only initiated in 1993, leading to the 1996 creation of CRESTCo as the country's first CSD.

+The development of the eurobond market in the 1960s led to the first so-called international CSD or ICSD in the form of the Euroclear System initially developed by the Morgan Guaranty branch in Brussels, started in 1968 and reorganized in late 2000 as Euroclear Bank.
+In reaction, a group of other banks in 1970 founded a competing entity in nearby Luxembourg, initially called Cedel and rebranded in 2000 as Clearstream Banking SA.
+At least initially, Euroclear was viewed as largely aligned with buy side interests whereas Cedel was closer to the sell side.

 Scope

 A CSD can be national or international in nature, and may be for a specific type of security, such as government bonds.

 Domestic central securities depository

 Many countries have one domestic CSD that was traditionally associated with the national stock exchange.
 These organizations are typically heavily regulated by the government and may or may not be separate from the exchanges where trading in securities occurs.